-Do take note that once you started a few customizations, you will unlikely be able to stop other requests for customization.
+Do note that once you start on a few customizations, it will be difficult for you not to request other customizations.

 Automation with Sufficient ROI

-There is no limit to the imagination about automation request in an ERP project.
+There is no limit to the imagination about automation requests in an ERP project.
 Many users wish to use ERP to minimize their daily work.
-These users tend to request for more customizations to automate their work.
+These users tend to request customizations that can automate their work.

-How are you going to decide which customization requests that you should proceed?
-There are at least three keys that you should consider when faced with such request:
+How are you going to decide which customization requests to continue forth?
+I have listed three keys below for you to consider when faced with such a request:

 - What is the ROI of this automation?

 - Do not assume that your current business process is better than the standard process in the ERP.
 Try out the standard ERP process first.

 - Group customizations into those needed before the project goes live; and those that can be decided after the project goes live.